Moquilea fasciculata

-Moquilea fasciculata is a species of plant in the family Chrysobalanaceae.
+Moquilea fasciculata, synonym Licania fasciculata, is a species of plant in the family Chrysobalanaceae.
 It is endemic to Panama.

 Moquilea fasciculata grows to a height of 12 m, with leaves between 9 cm and 13.5 cm long and flowers 6–7 mm in length, with densely clustered inflorescences.

 It was first described in 1978 as Licania fasciculata by the botanist Ghillean Prance.